-Get ready Trinity, we are starting the newest community garden in greater Lafayette.
-We will have a space in our south lawn area that is 30’ by 30’.
-And we will need you to help our garden grow!
+Get ready Trinity, we are beginning the second year of our community garden.
+We have a space in our south lawn area that is 30’ by 30’ and we need you to help our garden grow!

 Share your garden story and pictures on Facebook.
 Check in at Trinity United Methodist Church - Lafayette and use the hashtags #pickaveggiepullaweed #growlocallafayette #trinitygarden